-A Stener lesion is seen in the context of a torn ulnar collateral ligament of the thumb's metacarpophalyngeal joint (gamekeeper's thumb).
+A Stener lesion is seen in the context of a torn ulnar collateral ligament of the thumb's metacarpophalangeal joint (gamekeeper's thumb).

-It is characterised by dislocation of the torn end of the ligament dorsally above the adductor aponeurosis / adductor pollicis muscle such that it is separated from the joint.
+Normally, the ulnar collateral ligament lies deep to the adductor pollicis tendon.
+A Stener lesion is characterized by slippage of the torn end of the ulnar collateral ligament superficial to the adductor aponeurosis / adductor pollicis muscle such that now there is interposition of the adductor pollicis muscle between the ulnar collateral ligament and the MCP joint.
 This prevents healing and is an indication for surgical repair.

 History and etymology